scottmcook/exercism-exercises/javascript/coordinate-transformation/README.md

 ## 2. Scale the coordinates

-Implement the `scale2d` function which returns a function making use of a closure to perform a repeatable 2d scale of a coordinate pair.
+Implement the `scale2d` function that returns a function making use of a closure to perform a repeatable 2d scale of a coordinate pair.

-> For the purposes of this exercise, assume only positive scaling values.
+> For this exercise, assume only positive scaling values.

 ```javascript
 const doubleScale = scale2d(2, 2);